D.R Horton facing heat after announcing HOA fees will soon be raised to $700 a year

 With Legacy not being able to help ease their minds, thoughts of taking legal actions have come up.
 Some have even suggested moving and putting an end to their situation.

 Members of the community have tried to reach out to D.R.
-Horton personally, but board members tell them to speak with legacy for all their concerns, Just to get those concerns shut down once legacy relays the message.
+Horton personally, but board members tell them to speak with Legacy for all their concerns, just to get those concerns shut down once legacy relays the message.

 Bellacosa Estates, another neighborhood owned by D.R.
 Horton, is claimed to be dealing with the same issues as Whispering Springs residents.
 They say their HOA fee is at $500 right now and is soon to be $700 as well.